Date: You can apply between December 1, 2022 and January 15, 2023 by submitting an executive summary of your research.

 Scientific focus: Generation IV International Forum (GIF) Advanced Nuclear Energy Systems

-Format: In order to enter the competition, participants are required to submit a one-page executive summary of their research.
-A panel of experts (GIF Jury) will review the submittals and select up to 25 outstanding research projects based on their relevance to the GIF mission, originality, and significance.
-Selected participants (finalists) will then be required to record a 3-minute video pitch in March 2021.
+Format: All participants are initially required to submit one-page executive summary of their research to be reviewed by a panel of experts.
+Up to 30 outstanding research projects that are original, significant, and relevant for GIF will be selected and their author will be invited to record a 4-minute video pitch between 15 February and 15 March 2023.
 The recorded videos will be publicly posted (e.g., YouTube) for 30 days to allow world-wide viewing and voting.
-The public viewing of the pitches will begin in April 2021.
-The GIF Jury will also judge the video pitches based on their creativity, communication effectiveness, and technical quality.
+The public viewing of the pitches will begin in April 2023.
+A GIF expert panel (GIF Jury) will also judge the video pitches based on their creativity, communication effectiveness, and technical quality.
 The best pitches will be selected based on (1) the GIF Jury and (2) the popular voting.

 • GIF Jury Category

 (1) invited to present a webinar in 2023 or 2024 as part of the GIF Education and Training Working Group Webinar series, and

 (2) invited to attend a GIF event planned in 2024 (travel expenses will be reimbursed on the OECD NEA basis).

 (1) invited to present a GIF webinar in 2023 or 2024, and